melanch0l/Go/README.md

-learning Go For real this time
+Learning Go For Real this time 👌